Luxe Quality logo

 2. Requirement analysis: Software requirements are analyzed to determine which aspects will be tested.
 Based on these requirements, test scenarios and cases are created.

-3. Test Case development: Test cases are created that describe the test's conditions, actions, and expected results.
+3. Test case development: Test cases are created that describe the test's conditions, actions, and expected results.
 Test scenarios should cover all possible situations to ensure the system is thoroughly tested.

 4. Test environment setup: A suitable test environment is prepared, including hardware, software, databases, and network components.
 This environment should be isolated from the production environment to avoid impacting real users.